How to Get a VAT Number: All you Need to Know on How to Get a VAT Number

 VAT-registered businesses usually register and submit their VAT returns to HMRC four times each year.
 However, under the Annual Accounting Scheme, you may submit one VAT return annually and equally make advance payments to HMRC.

 If your estimated VAT taxable turnover in the next twelve months is forecast to be £1.35 million or less, you may register for the Cash Accounting VAT scheme.
-VAT under this scheme is calculated based on receipts and payments rather than invoice dates.
+VAT is calculated based on receipts and payments rather than invoice dates under this scheme.

 You should register for a VAT number if you sell to European customers or have business dealings in Europe where you are charged for goods or services.
 Find out how to register for VAT in European countries on the European Commission’s website.